SupImDos/homebridge-camera-swann/README.md

   - Add extra camera accessories in Home app.
 The setup code is the same as homebridge.

 - Advanced Installation
-  - Warning: This will install the latest cutting edge develeopment version (may not work!).
+  - Warning: This will install the latest cutting edge development version (may not work!).
   - Install: `npm install -g --save https://github.com/SupImDos/homebridge-camera-swann/tarball/master`
   - Edit `config.json` and add the camera.
   - Run Homebridge